Jersey adds new board members with expertise to complete North Sea project farm-out

 In respect to its ongoing GBA farm-out process, JOG remains actively engaged with multiple counterparties, with discussions focusing not only on the firm’s Preferred Development Concept but also around alternative concepts using the existing third-party infrastructure.

-The company confirmed it received expressions of interest from major infrastructure operators with respect to funding the proposed electrification of the GBA development and the potential regional collaboration opportunities that exist.
+The company confirms it received expressions of interest from major infrastructure operators with respect to funding the proposed electrification of the GBA development and the potential regional collaboration opportunities that exist.

 Back in late August 2021, Jersey re-phased FEED entry, FID and first-oil milestone dates to allow sufficient time for the incorporation of regional electrification studies in collaboration with other offshore operators/owners.